miket7f/miket7f.github.io/pages/Introduction to Advanced Model Rocketry.md

 ## Level 1 - Model Rocketry
 People all over the world are building and launching model rockets.

-In conventional model rocketry, usually a rocket must only accomplish two goals: reach a certain altitude and a recover successfully.
+In conventional model rocketry, a rocket must only accomplish two goals: reach a certain altitude and recover successfully.

 The reached altitude is largely dependent on the following three aspects: the engine, the weight, and the aerodynamic shape of the vehicle.
 So, in conventional model rocketry, these three aspects must be matched to the mission that should be accomplished.
 ### Weight
+One of the main challenges of aerospace engineering, is to create systems that are light enough to still be able to lift-off.

+As you probably know:
+On Earth there is a force created by the weight that is called

+$F = g * m$

+$F = G*\dfrac{m_1*m_2}{r}$

 ### Thrust

 ### Drag & Stability